slimphp/Slim-Website/docs/handlers/error.md

 A Slim Framework application's error handler is a Pimple service.
 You can substitute your own error handler by defining a custom Pimple factory method with the application container.

-There are two ways to inject handlers
+There are two ways to inject handlers:

 ### Pre App